 Complainant

 Student

 Employee

 Home Address

 Home Phone

 School attending/employed at

 Work Phone Date of alleged incident (s)

-Name of person(s) you believe sexually ha rassed you:
+Name of person(s) you believe sexually harassed I you:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Describe the incident(s) as clearly as possible, including such thins as what force, if any was used, any verbal statements (i.e. threats, requests, demands, etc.) (attach additional pages if necessary).
+Describe the incident(s) as clearly as possible, incomes used, any verbal statements (i.e. threats, requadditional pages if necessary). •

-The complaint is filed based on the honest belief that has sexually harassed me.
-I hereby certify that the information I have provided in the complaint is true, correct, and complete to the best of my knowledge and belief.
+The complaint is filed based on the honest belief has sexually harassed me.
+I hereby certify that th complaint is true, correct, and complete to the best e information I have provided in the

-Complainant Signature
+Complainant Signature Date

-Received by
+Received by Date

-Submit this completed form to the Director

-Southeast Region Career and Technology Center - Wahpeton, ND
+Submit this completed form to the Director Southeast Region Career and Technology Center - Wahpeton, ND